 3.1 Weed flora

-The major weeds infesting in aerobic rice during experimental period were grasses viz., Echinochloa colona L., Echinochloa crusgalli L., Dactyloctenium aegyptium L., Setaria glauca L.; sedges viz., Cyperus iria L., Cyperus difformis L., Fimbristylis littoralis L. and broad-leaf weeds viz., Eclipta alba L.,MarsileaquadrifoliaLinn., Rotala densiflora, Bergia carpensis L., Celosia argentea L. etc. Almost similar composition of weed flora in direct seeded rice [5,14].
+The major weeds infesting aerobic rice during the experimental period were grasses, viz., Echinochloa colona L., Echinochloa crusgalli L., Dactyloctenium aegyptium L., Setaria glauca L.; sedges viz., Cyperus iria L., Cyperus difformis L., Fimbristylis littoralis L., and broad-leaf weeds viz., Eclipta alba L., Marsilea quadrifolia L., Rotala densiflora, Bergia carpensis L., Celosia argentea L., etc. Almost similar composition of weed flora in direct-seeded rice [5,14].

 3.2 Effect on weeds

-The results of total weed population (grasses, sedge and broad-leaved weed (BLW)),dry weed biomass and weed control efficiency are presented in Table 1.
-The highest weed density and dry weed biomass were found in the weedy check plots, which was significantly higher than other treatments [9,10].
-This also indicates the abundance of weed seed bank [13].In three years pooled results, significantly lower weed population and dry weed biomass of grasses, sedges and broad-leaved weeds were counted with weed free (T9) treatment followed by mechanical weeding (T3) than rest of the treatments.
-Weed control efficiency (WCE) infers the magnitude of effective reduction of weeds by different weed management treatments over unweeded control.
-This was highly influenced by various weed management method in the experiment conducted.
-It was observed that among all weed control methods, higher weed control efficiency was counted under weed free plot (61.49 %) followed by thrice weeding using mechanical weeder (43.97 %).
-This might be due to greater reduction of weeds through timely control of weeds.
-The highest weed control efficiency was obtained with mechanical weeding as compared to control treatment [2,11,17].
-The result on weed index is showed that weed index was also recorded lower under weed free receiving plot followed by mechanical weed management practice (T3) and it was found lower in weedy check plots.
-This was mainly due to better control of weeds growth resulting in lower dry weed biomass.
-The weed index in weed free plot was zero because the weeds were completely removed.
-Weedy check plot produced higher weed index as compared to other weed management treatments due to presence of invasive number of weeds as never removed from the plot.
+The results of total weed population (grasses, sedge, and BLW), weed biomass, and weed control efficiency are presented in Table 1.
+The highest weed density and biomass were found in the weedy check plots, which were significantly higher than other treatments [9,10].
+This also indicates the abundance of weed seed bank [13].In three years, pooled results showed significantly lower weed population and dry weed biomass of grasses, sedges, and broad-leaved weeds were counted with weed-free (T9) treatment, followed by mechanical weeding (T3), than the rest of the treatments.
+Weed control efficiency (WCE) refers to the magnitude of effective reduction of weeds by different weed management treatments over unweeded control.
+This was highly influenced by various weed management methods in the experiment conducted.
+It was observed that among all weed control methods, higher weed control efficiency was counted under the weed-free plot (61.49 %), followed by thrice weeding using a mechanical weeder (43.97 %).
+This might be due to a greater reduction of weeds through timely control of weeds.
+Previous studies have also reported the highest weed control efficiency with mechanical weeding as compared to control treatment [2,11,17].
+The result of the weed index shows that the weed index was also lower under the weed-free receiving plot, followed by mechanical weed management practice (T3), and it was found to be lower in the weedy check plots.
+This was mainly due to better control of weed growth, resulting in lower dry weed biomass.
+The weed index in the weed-free plot was zero because the weeds were completely removed.
+Weedy check plot produced a higher weed index as compared to other weed management treatments due to the presence of invasive weeds, which were never removed from the plot.

-Table 1: Effect of weed management treatments on weed population and weed control efficiency (Pooled of three years)
+Table 1: Effect of weed management treatments(T) on total weed population and weed control efficiency (Pooled data of three years)